Nirj2004/Zodiak/README.md

 > **Warning** Associated data is never encrypted.

-In this repository, I'm keeping a zero-dependency, header-only and easy-to-use C++ library ( using C++20 features ), which implements Xoodyak specification.
+In this repository, I'm keeping a zero-dependency, header-only and easy-to-use C++ library ( using C++20 features ), which implements Zodiak specification.
 Along with that I also maintain Python wrapper API, which under the hood makes use of C-ABI conformant shared library object.

 > To learn more about AEAD, see [here](https://en.wikipedia.org/wiki/Authenticated_encryption)